whichdigital/which-technical-exercise-candidate/README.md

 You are free to work however you feel most comfortable.
 You can commit small changes.
 You can write unit-tests.

-We ask that you write your implementation in Typescript and that `npm build` creates a `robot.js` file.
-This repository has been setup to fit those requirements so you shouldn't have to change anything.
+We ask that you write your implementation in Typescript.

 If you're successful we'll work together to extend the functionality of our robot at the next stage of the interview process.